InnovativeStarTech/Mastering-AWS-Glue-ETL-Simplified/README.md

 # Main tutorial

-Create Resources using supplied cloud formation template see video
+1. Create Resources using supplied cloud formation template see video

-Upload csv folder/files to S3 bucket see video
+2. Upload csv folder/files to S3 bucket see video

-Create Glue Notebook see videox
+3. Create Glue Notebook see videox

-Read data from Customers Table using Notebook Using Dynamic Frame
+4. Read data from Customers Table using Notebook Using Dynamic Frame

 # Read from the customers table in the glue data catalog using a dynamic frame

+const example = require('example');

+// Usage example
+example.doSomething();

 dynamicFrameCustomers = glueContext.create_dynamic_frame.from_catalog(
 database = "pyspark_tutorial_db",
 table_name = "customers"